 Included in the user risk detection is a check whether the user's credentials match to credentials leaked by cybercriminals.
-To function optimally, it’s important to implement password hash synchronization with Azure AD Connect sync.
+To function optimally, it’s important to implement password hash synchronization with Microsoft Entra Connect Sync.

-Integrate Microsoft 365 Defender with Azure AD Identity Protection
+Integrate Microsoft Defender XDR with Microsoft Entra ID Protection

 - Microsoft Defender for Endpoint